Family Sentinel

 No selling data.
 No advertising.
 No AI training on your mail — our AI provider processes under terms that exclude training.
 No sharing beyond the subprocessors that run the service.

 When does a human see anything?
 Automated analysis handles the reading.
-A human security analyst looks at a specific message in exactly two cases: a serious threat is being verified before your family is alerted, or you forwarded it to us yourself (Ask Sentinel).
+A real Security Architect looks at a specific message in exactly two cases: a serious threat is being verified before your family is alerted, or you forwarded it to us yourself (Ask Sentinel).
 Access is purposeful and logged — never browsing.